lablup/backend.ai-docs-webui/docs/session_use/session_use.rst

 Return to the Session list page.
 This time, let's launch the terminal.
 Click the terminal icon (the second button) to use the container's ttyd daemon.
-The terminal will also appear in a new window, and you can type commands, just like any usual terminal, which will be delivered to the compute session as shown in the following figure.
+The terminal will also appear in a new window, and you can type commands, just like any usual terminals, which will be delivered to the compute session as shown in the following figure.
 If you are familiar with using command-line interface (CLI), you can easily interact with Linux commands.